glevix/ida-structutils/README.md

 ### SetVtableComment

-Right click on an assigment of a global vtable to a struct member is the Hexrays decompiler view, and select 'Set vtable comment'.
+Right click on an assigment of a global vtable to a struct member in the Hexrays decompiler view, and select 'Set vtable comment'.
 A comment will be appended to the struct member indicating the address of the vtable.
-The address will be calculated correctly, taking into account possible pointer arithmetic (as is often the case where the start of the vtable functions is a few bytes after the referenced symbol) Also, the IDA view will jump to the address of the vtable, to facilitate use of "AnalyzeVtable" if needed.
+The address will be calculated correctly, taking into account possible pointer arithmetic (as is often the case where the start of the vtable functions is a few bytes after the referenced symbol).
+Also, the IDA view will jump to the address of the vtable, to facilitate use of "AnalyzeVtable" if needed.